ANSHIKA010/Mini-loan-app/Readme.md

 - **Approve Loans**: Admins can approve or reject loan requests.
 - **View All Loans**: Admins can view all loan requests in the system and monitor repayment statuses.

+Note: Do consider the notes at the end of the Readme before using and also check additonal notes in each section.

 ---
 ## Deployment